 What is Reverse Osmosis?

-Reverse Osmosis is a technology used to remove most contaminants from water by pushing the water, under pressure, through a semi-permeable membrane.
-This paper explains the basics in simple terms to provide a general understanding of Reverse Osmosis (RO) technology and its applications.
+Reverse Osmosis technology removes most contaminants from water by pushing the water through a semi-permeable membrane under pressure.
+This article provides an overview of Reverse Osmosis (RO) technology and its applications.

 1. Understanding Osmosis and Reverse Osmosis